whoami-012/shopstack/README.md

 ## 📌 Notes

-This project is built for learning real-world backend architecture and showcasing produc
+This project is built for learning real-world backend architecture.